nu-jliu/modern-robotics-cpp/README.md

 3. Velocity Kinematics and Statics: includes all functions that compute jacobian for a open-chain robot systsm.

+4. Dynamics of Open Chain: includes all function necessary to compute the dynamics of the open-chain robot systems.

 ## Installation

 Building from source: